 Oh baby boy what will you be called?
 I’ve got a name in mind that I love and want to persuade your Daddy it’s my top choice but it’s a little bit different.
 But that’s why I like it.
 Whatever we decide to call you, it’s a big responsibility so not much pressure there then?
 But still, there’s plenty of time to decide and you’ll always be my baby boy.

-Edit: You may want to read; welcome to the world Freddie Benjamin
+Edit: We decided against the name I originally loved and it all worked out for the best.
+You may want to read; welcome to the world Freddie Benjamin